GuillermoSpritzer/MarsRover2/README.md

 Net Core 3.0 SDK

 Assumptions:

 You can set the size of the plateu before uploading rovers if it is not set it will be 5,5

 Movements.csv example file in the solution.
 If A diferent structure wants to be used, a new implementation will have to be created for FileReader.

-Running the Application
-In Debug Mode
+Running the ApplicationIn Debug Mode

 Load the Cambium.MarsRover solution in Visual Studio 2019.

 Select the "Cambium.MarsRover Debug" profile and press run.
 This will start the backend service.